denizyuksel/Walls_and_Warriors_Desktop_Edition/MeetingLogs.md

 Calendar.
 Meets with TA or Eray Tüzün when necessary.
 Communicates with Dawood, checks and confirms reports & presentations.

 Does the risk communication.
 Every communication will be seen by Deniz in relevant Whatsapp groups.
-Communication between
+Communication problems

-people will be solved by Deniz.
+between people will be solved by Deniz.
 Deniz will take all the responsibility for failures in the final demo.

-.